Cynthia Howerter is a lover of all things historical.

 Versatility is a trademark for this busy writer, speaker, researcher, genealogist, mother, and wife.
 She is available to speak about the American colonial period as well as give motivational faith talks at small and large historical and faith-based groups and churches.
 To contact her about speaking, please leave a comment with your contact information.

-Cynthia earned first place in Historical Fiction at the 2015 Florida Christian Writers Conference, and along with her co-author, La-Tan Roland Murphy, was a finalist in the 2014 Selah Awards for their non-fiction anthology, God’s Provision in Tough Times, at the Blue Ridge Mountain Christian Writers Conference.
-A member of the Fort Augusta Chapter of the Daughters of American Revolution (DAR), Cynthia believes that history should be alive and personal.
+Cynthia earned first place in Historical Fiction at the 2017 and 2015 Florida Christian Writers Conferences, and along with her co-author, La-Tan Roland Murphy, was a finalist in the 2014 Selah Awards for their non-fiction anthology, God’s Provision in Tough Times, at the Blue Ridge Mountain Christian Writers Conference.
+A member of the Daughters of American Revolution (DAR), Cynthia believes that history should be alive and personal.